Font Management in macOS, by Kurt Lang

 How does this new version handle duplicates?
 I created two new Collections.
 I then added my five test fonts to one, and a duplicate set from another folder to the other.
 Font Book asked for each font if I wanted to Keep Both, Skip, or Replace.
 The first two are self explanatory.
 If you choose Replace, the duplicate fonts are moved to the Fonts (Removed) folder of the user account.
 The folder will be created if it doesn’t already exist.
 I let it keep both on all five fonts.
 What does FB do?
 It copies the same fonts to your user account with a 2 after the name.
 So I now had 10 fonts in my Fonts folder.

-The problem remains that your collections are blank and you have to go to the My Fonts or All Fonts folder to activate or deactivate the fonts.
-You have to click the expansion arrow by each name to see there are now two choices for each of the installed, duplicate fonts.
-Whichever set you added last are the ones that are enabled.
-Activating the opposite font automatically deactivates the duplicate.
+When you have duplicate fonts in various Collections or Libraries, whichever set you added last are the ones that are enabled.
+Activating a conflicting font in another set automatically deactivates the duplicate.
 This is actually nice since you can now have same-named fonts installed without the worry of font conflicts.
 Activate the ones you want, and any conflicting font is turned off for you.
-This would all be great, if you could use the collections you create.
-But since they all display as empty, you have to very annoyingly handle them in the My Fonts folder.

 As you may have guessed by now, the old Font Conflict resolution screen is gone.
 There was no longer a need for it since Font Book automatically deactivates any fonts that conflict with one you just activated.
 The user doesn’t have to pay attention to this.

 Yes, I’m going to say it.
-Font Book is now actually a pretty decent font manager.
-The fact that it won’t let you enable conflicting fonts without so much as a warning, per the way FontAgent functions, I’d trust Font Book in a commercial environment before FontAgent.
+Font Book is now a pretty decent font manager.
+The fact that it won’t let you enable conflicting fonts without so much as a warning per the way FontAgent functions, I’d trust Font Book in a commercial environment before FontAgent.

-Once Apple fixes the collections bug of refusing to show any fonts you’ve added, and the libraries bug of never removing fonts from the All Fonts list that were connected to any library, it really will be a quite usable font manager.
+Once Apple fixes the bug of never removing fonts from the All Fonts list that were connected to any Library, it really will be a quite usable font manager.